CZ-NIC/fred-docs/Features/General/Notifications.rst

 Notifications
 -------------

-The Registrars and Registrants are notified about important situations in the Registry.
+The registrars and registrants are notified about important situations in the Registry.

-The Registrars are notified using the EPP mechanism of poll messages.
+The registrars are notified using the EPP mechanism of poll messages.

-The Registrants are notified using email or printed letters.
+The registrants are notified using email or printed letters.
 All mail is constructed from predefined configurable templates.
 All outgoing mail is stored in a searchable archive.
 The email messages produced by the system comply